dotnet/roslyn-analyzers/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 |CodeFix|False|
 ---

-## RS1043: Do not use file types for analyzers, generators, and code fixers
+## RS1043: Do not use file types for implementing analyzers, generators, and code fixers

-Using a 'file' type is not allowed for analyzers, generators, or code fixers.
+Using a 'file' type is not allowed for implementing analyzers, generators, or code fixers.
+This can break analyzer loading on some platforms.

 |Item|Value|
 |-|-|